datascientest-fastAPI-project-group-25/fastAPI-project-app/README.md

 ## 💻 Development Workflow

-All development is done using Docker and the provided Makefile commands for consistency across environments.
+**All development must be done using the Makefile commands** for consistency across environments.
+The Makefile abstracts away the complexity of individual tools and provides a standardized interface for all development tasks, ensuring that everyone follows the same processes regardless of their local setup.

 ### Using pnpm for Faster Builds